sydnmc/osu-colourizer/README.md

 in order to install, simply type `npm i osu-colourizer` and import with either:

  > import  *  as  osuColourize  from  'osu-colourizer';
  >
  > const osuColourize = require('osu-colourizer');

-depending on if your project uses CommonJS or ES Modules.
+depending on if your project uses CommonJS or ESM.

 ## usage
 osu-colourizer has 3 ways of returning colour data, `colourize`, `colourizeHex`, and `colourizeRawRgb`.